 This leaves us in a rather sticky situation.
 Cook too fast by steaming and some of the meat gets rubbery.
 Cook too slowly by roasting and the meat sticks to the shell.

 Solution?
-Steam the lobsters just until the very exterior of their meat just sets—about one minute—remove it from the steamer, then finish it off in the oven.
+Steam or boil the lobsters just until the very exterior of their meat just sets—about one minute—remove it from the steamer, then finish it off in the oven.

 With easily shelled, evenly cooked, and intensely flavored meat, we're almost there.
 There's just one last hurdle to overcome.
 The trouble is with enzymes mostly located in the dark liver in the central carapace.
 These enzymes break down the protein structure of the lobster's muscles, becoming highly active after the lobster's death (the main reason you should always look for lively lobsters), particularly at warmer temperatures.
 Cook too slowly, and you give these enzymes too much time to work, delivering tail meat that borders on mushy near the carapace end.